themichaelbender/demos/courseware/manage-storage-accounts/readme.md

-# Welcome to the Resource Repository for Microsoft Azure Administrator: Manage Storage Accounts on [Pluralsight.com](https://www.pluralsight.com/courses/microsoft-azure-administrator-manage-storage-account)
+# Welcome to the Resource Repository for Microsoft Azure Administrator: Manage Storage Accounts

-## Disclaimer: All demo code is provide as a reference and is not to be used in a production environment.
+## Disclaimer: All demo code is provided as a reference and is not to be used in a production environment.
 Let's be careful out there!!

 ## How to Use